jitsi/handbook/docs/dev-guide/mobile-jitsi-meet.md

 Node 16.x and npm 8.x are required.
 Any other version may result in runtime errors.
 :::

-:::note macOS
+:::note Xcode
-Xcode >= 12 is required.
+Xcode 12 or higher is required.
 :::

 ## iOS